InsectOmics/TenebrioAI/README.md

 </p>

-Welcome to the preliminary phase of our mealworm detection and identification model — an innovative initiative driven by computer vision, carefully developed in collaboration with the **Laboratory of Bioinformatics and Omics Sciences (LaBiOmics)** at the **University of Mogi das Cruzes (UMC)**, under the supervision of **Prof. Dr. Fabiano B. Menegidio**.
+Welcome to the preliminary phase of our mealworm detection and identification model — an innovative initiative driven by Computer Vision, carefully developed in collaboration with the **Laboratory of Bioinformatics and Omics Sciences (LaBiOmics)** at the **University of Mogi das Cruzes (UMC)**, under the supervision of **Prof. Dr. Fabiano B. Menegidio**.

 **Explore the World of Edible Insects:**